Can My Employer Change My Contract Without My Consent?

 In the UK, constructive dismissal claims must typically be filed within three months of your resignation date.
 In Canada and Australia, timeframes vary by jurisdiction but are similarly strict.
 In the USA, deadlines depend on the type of claim and the relevant state or federal law.

-Resigning too early, too late, or without proper documentation can forfeit your rights entirely.
+Resigning too early, too late, or without proper documentation can cost you your rights.
 Do not treat resignation as a way to send a message — treat it as a legal step that requires careful preparation.

 How Collective Agreements and Unions Affect Contract Change Rights